ascorbic-acid/frappe_chrome_dev_utils/README.md

 ## Get Started
- Open any doctype and click the options icon near the field label to open the options dialog.
+ Download this repo and load it to your browser in developer mode or Install it directly from the [Chrome Web Store](https://chrome.google.com/webstore/detail/frappe-development-utils/mfpfeokebfgddkaemagjigbjkmohmpab)
- Feel free to contribute in any way to improve the extension if you like it
+ Then open any doctype and click the options icon near the field label to open the options dialog.

 ![Alt text](https://iili.io/sBSpwB.md.jpg "Preview")